straightlab/compgenomics_minicourse/03_blastAndKraken.md

 As you can see, blast takes a very long time to run, and there is an additionnal complexity which is that it returns more than one hit per read.

 ## Running Kraken
 Rather than running blasts, taxonomic classification can be done using dedicated tools.
-Kraken2 (https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) is a commonly used taxonomic sequence classifier, which examines the k-mers within a query sequence and compare these k-mers with those present in a taxonomic database.
+Kraken2 (https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) is a commonly used taxonomic sequence classifier, which examines the k-mers within a query sequence and compare these k-mers with those present in a taxonomic database [[1,2]].

 We have prebuild a taxonomic kmer database for kranken2 on Sherlock.
 This database contains RefSeq complete genomes for all archea, bacteria, virus, and the human genome.